keshav494/Python_SEC/README.md

 # Python_SEC
-Repo for SEC script that allows you to fetch data from the Edgar API.
+Repo for SEC script that allows you to fetch data from the Edgar API using company CIK.